National School of Public Administration (Poland): History

 The National School of Public Administration was established on 30 May 1990 by a resolution of the Polish Council of Ministers.
 As in the École nationale d’administration, every students’ year chooses their respective name and is called a "promotion".
-In September 2017, the twenty-ninth promotion began its training at the school.
+So far there have been 35 promotions.
 Since 2014 there have been 30–40 students finishing their education at the school each year.
 Most graduates work in Polish ministries.

 A founder and long-time director of the school was lawyer Prof. Maria Gintowt-Jankowicz.
 From 2012 to 2016, Jan Pastwa, a former Ambassador of Poland to the Czech Republic and KSAP graduate, was KSAP director.
-Current Minister of Foreign Affairs of Poland Jacek Czaputowicz was director of the school from 2008 to 2012.
+Former Minister of Foreign Affairs of Poland Jacek Czaputowicz was director of the school from 2008 to 2012.
+In June 2024 Małgorzata Bywanis-Jodlińska, herself a graduate of KSAP, was nominated director.

 The school was the first establishment of its kind in a former Communist country.
 KSAP cooperates with public administration schools in other countries, providing partners in Ukraine, Afghanistan, or Myanmar) with training and workshops.

 Alumni

-There have been over 1100 graduates of KSAP so far.
-The best-known alumnus of the School is Elżbieta Bieńkowska, the European Commissioner for Internal Market, Industry, Entrepreneurship and SMEs, who formerly served as Minister for Infrastructure and Development of Poland, as well as Deputy Prime Minister in the Donald Tusk cabinet.
+There have been over 1400 graduates of KSAP so far.
+The best-known alumnus of the School is Elżbieta Bieńkowska, a former European Commissioner for Internal Market, Industry, Entrepreneurship and SMEs, who formerly served as Minister for Infrastructure and Development of Poland, as well as Deputy Prime Minister in the Donald Tusk cabinet.

-Other alumni are Mariusz Błaszczak, a current Minister of Defence, Władysław Stasiak, a former Minister of Interior and Administration in Jarosław Kaczyński Cabinet, Robert Kupiecki, a former Deputy Minister of National Defence and former Polish ambassador in the United States, Waldemar Dubaniowski, a former member of the National Broadcasting Council, a former secretary of state and a Polish ambassador in Thailand.
+Other alumni are Mariusz Błaszczak, a former Minister of Defence, Władysław Stasiak, a former Minister of Interior and Administration in Jarosław Kaczyński Cabinet, Robert Kupiecki, a Deputy Foreign Minister and former Polish ambassador in the United States, Waldemar Dubaniowski, a former member of the National Broadcasting Council, a former secretary of state and a Polish ambassador in Thailand.

 There exists an alumni association: the Association of KSAP Graduates (Stowarzyszenie Absolwentów KSAP).